Staying Connected: Mobile & Internet Coverage in Iceland

 Why is Having Good Mobile Coverage in Iceland Important?

 It’s also important to stay connected if you need to call emergency hotlines for assistance.
 Many visitors are ambitious enough to drive on Iceland’s F-roads because they can take you to parts of the country that are breathtaking.
-However, the F-Roads are known for their tough terrain, and even have boulders, rocks, and water covering its path that must be crossed.
+However, the F-Roads are known for their tough terrain, and even have boulders, rocks, and water covering their path that must be crossed.
 We can’t stress this enough, you have to have a 4x4 rental in order to use the F-Roads.
 People have taken their 2WD rentals on those roads and became stranded due to weather or the unsteady terrain, and had to be rescued by emergency personnel.

 When you rent a car with Lava Car Rental, you will have access to our emergency hotline which is open 24/7.
 Give us a call at any time or day, and we will be there to assist you!

 We have said it before and we will say it again, Iceland’s weather and climate can be extremely temperamental, especially during the winter months.
-With how fast it changes, pre-booked tours and trips are known to be canceled or delayed at a moment’s notice due to dangerous weather conditions.
+With how fast it changes, pre-booked tours and trips are known to be cancelled or delayed at a moment’s notice due to dangerous weather conditions.

 There are apps that can be downloaded on mobile phones that will provide you with real-time reports about the weather, projected forecasts, and driving conditions.
-Make sure to utilize those when you have the chance!
+Make sure to utilise those when you have the chance!
 Your trip will be much smoother.
 We recommend the following apps for safety and weather updates:

 - The Weather App / Veður: Just as the name indicates, this app will provide you with updates and notifications regarding the local weather so you can plan your day accordingly.
 Click here for Android and iPhone downloads.